 This article provides everything that is known about Cells At Work!
 Code Black (Hataraku Saibou Black) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Cells At Work!
-Code Black anime takes a dark dive into the human body
+Code Black manga ending in 2021: anime takes a dark dive into the human body

 The story of the main Cells At Work! anime is based on the Hataraku Saibou manga series by Akane Shimizu.
 The official English translation of the Cells At Work! manga by Kodansha Comics is caught up with the Japanese volumes.

 That leaves Chapters 13, 14, 16, and 19 through 25, which is only enough source material for Cells At Work!!
-Season 2 to be a single-cour anime season.
+Season 2 to be a single-cour anime season with 8 episodes.

 A “cour” is a three-month unit of TV broadcasting based on the physical weather seasons.
 Most anime seasons feature 12 or 13 episodes per cour.

 That’s another reason why the Cells At Work!
 Code Black anime is a standalone anime season.
-The main manga has ended so it only provides enough chapters for a single season, so Black could be considered a Cells At Work! sequel, of sorts.
+The main manga went on hiatus for years so it only provides enough chapters for a single season, so Black could be considered a Cells At Work! sequel, of sorts.

-Arguably, if the Cells At Work!
-Code Black anime is only a single cour anime then there are already is enough manga content for Cells At Work!
+Arguably, since the Cells At Work!
+Code Black anime is only a single cour anime with 13 episodes then there are already is enough manga content for Cells At Work!
 Code Black Season 2.

 Not only are the characters completely different, but the subject matter is more intense.
 The manga tells the story of cells living inside a human body suffering from an unhealthy lifestyle since he drinks and eats too much, has insufficient physical activity, and has high stress.